 Then, try to associate each statement with a keyword.
 Each word should be unique and not be a synonym of another word you’re using, like driven and passionate.
 Both of those words are too similar.

 After you have your keywords selected, take these words and try to write them into a paragraph speaking to your audience like a friend.
 Touch on only the single statement you’re focusing on, that way the messaging in the brand pillar copy is succinct and clear.
 Try to give a tone that is identifiable with your brand - guy-next-door, peppy and energetic, or straight forward, to name a few.

 They allow you to focus your marketing on one key message at a time, so you don’t create marketing that includes everything and the kitchen sink.
 This is important because if your marketing efforts do too much at once, you run the risk of your message not getting through or getting muddled.
 So, it’s better to focus on one point of difference at a time.

 Once you have clear brand pillars, you can laser focus your messaging across the board - on your website, your social media, and in store, too.

 Having trouble coming up with your brand pillars?
-We can help.
+We can help build your brand.